-Aaron Hernandez’s Family Schedules Monday Funeral In Connecticut
+Aaron Hernandez’s Family Schedules Monday Funeral For Ex-Patriot In Connecticut

 Aaron Hernandez will be laid to rest Monday.

-ESPN and media outlets reported Saturday that Hernandez’s family has scheduled the funeral for the former New England Patriots tight end for Monday in Bristol, Conn., where Hernandez starred as a high school football player.
+ESPN and other media outlets reported Saturday that Hernandez’s family has scheduled the funeral for the former New England Patriots tight end for Monday in Bristol, Conn., where he starred as a high school football player.

 The funeral will be held at the O’Brien Funeral Home, according to ESPN.